On the Tendency of Species to form Varieties; and on the Perpetuation of Varieties and Species by Natural Means of Selection

 "On the Tendency of Species to form Varieties; and on the Perpetuation of Varieties and Species by Natural Means of Selection" is the title of a journal article, comprising and resulting from the joint presentation of two scientific papers to the Linnean Society of London on 1 July 1858: On The Tendency of Varieties to Depart Indefinitely from the Original Type by Alfred Russel Wallace and an Extract from an unpublished Work on Species from Charles Darwin's Essay of 1844.
 The article also includes an Abstract of a Letter from Darwin to Asa Gray, and an introductory letter by Joseph Dalton Hooker and Charles Lyell.
 The article was the first announcement of the Darwin–Wallace theory of evolution by natural selection; and appeared in print on 20 August 1858.
-The presentation of the papers spurred Darwin to write a condensed "abstract" of his "big book" on Natural Selection.
+The presentation of the papers spurred Darwin to write a condensed "abstract" of his "big book", Natural Selection.
 This was published in November 1859 as On the Origin of Species.